442312/dot/Virt-manager_libvirt.md

 ```
 Now we have read and write access to our host home folder

-### How to set needed sreen resolution on virtual machine startup
+### How to set needed screen resolution on virtual machine startup
 Made on Debian openbox (#!++)

 ```